-- PHAT program is very dynamic it is not a strict program.
-Basically it is a template so you can modify it.
-If you don’t like one exercise replace it with another.
-If you find one exercise less effective, replace it with more effective one.
-But follow the sets and rep scheme of PHAT program.
-For example it is totally fine to replace bent over rows with any other compound exercise, but you still need to be doing a pulling movement in your hypertrophy workout.
+- The PHAT program is very dynamic.
+Basically, it is not a fixed template, so you can modify it.
+If you don’t like one exercise, replace it with another.
+The point is to follow the exact sets and rep scheme.
+For example it is totally fine to replace bent over rows with any other compound exercise, but you still need to be doing a pulling movement in your workout.

-- Abs workouts can be done on rest days
+- Abs workouts can be performed on rest days.

 Warming Up for PHAT

-Warm up very well before you begin workout.
-Warming up before you begin workout can actually prevent injury.
-Also it prepares your muscle for intense training by pumping more blood to your muscle.
-Warming up loosen the stiffness of muscles and it makes them more flexible.
+Warming up before you begin the workout can prevent injuries.
+It also prepares you for intense training by pumping more blood to your muscles.
+Moreover, warm-up exercises loosen the stiffness of muscles and make them more flexible.

-- Include warm up sets before each heavy movement.
-It is always beneficial to warm up before every heavy exercises; get the blood flowing and prevent injuries.
+- Include warm-up sets before each heavy movement.
+It is always beneficial to warm up before every heavy exercise to get the blood flowing and prevent injuries.